project-meucci/thimm.github.io/docs/Farmerama/Cereal-bonus-episode-fintan-keenan.md

 ---
-title: ‘Cereal’ bonus episode: Fintan Keenan
+title: Cereal Bonus Episode Fintan Keenan
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2022-09-18)